raj/effilab-test-ruby/README.md

  - Reporter must listen to campaigns data & send information to output manager (see PERFORMANCE WARNING)
  - Create a Queue for all Adwords requests
  - Supervise different jobs when call Adwords request in parallel (catch more errors)
+ - Use a command line interface like Thor or Commander
+ - Configuration from command line mist be possible
+ - Separate default value in config class

 ## PERFORMANCE - WARNING
  - for now if there are too much campaigns, memory will be used because Provider class wait to receive all campaigns and data to send information to class Reporter